dermeister0/candy/docs/pagination.rst

 .. class:: PagedEnumerable

     The class helps to make paged enumerables.
 It wraps current page and page size.
 If not specified default page is first and default page size is 100.
-If total pages parameter is below or equal 0 it will be automatically populated with `Count()` method.
+If ``totalPages`` parameter is below or equal zero it will be automatically populated with ``Count()`` method.

     .. function:: PagedEnumerable(IEnumerable<T> source, int page, int pageSize, int totalPages)